luckyyang/suathebys/README.md

 yarn start
 ```

-This will start the UI at `http://localhost:3000/` where you can paste the email, generate proof and mint the NFT.
+This will start the UI at `http://localhost:3000/` where you can paste the email, generate proof and update BTC price.

 The UI works against the generated zkeys downloaded from AWS and the deployed contract on Sepolia.